 - Number Eighteen: To sign 18 in ASL, make the sign for “eight” and repeatedly move it from left to right.

 - Number Nineteen: To sign 19 in ASL, make the sign for “nine” and move it repeatedly from left to right.

 - Number Twenty: To sign 20 in ASL, repeatedly “snap” the index finger and thumb together.

 - For numbers 1-5, it’s best practice to sign them with your palm facing you and the back of your hand facing the people you’re signing showing the numbers.

-- Some numbers share identical signs to alphabets.
-For example two with the letter ‘v’ and three with the letter ‘w’.
+- Some numbers share identical signs to alphabet.
+For example, two with the letter ‘v’ and three with the letter ‘w’.
 Differentiate them by doing subtle motions (like tapping fingers together to indicate the number) and clarify that it doesn’t mean the alphabet variant of the sign.

+Watch the video to learn how to sign numbers 1-20.
 Let the child repeat this exercise along with the video and sign the numbers using different hand movements.
-To make the activity more fun, invite your child to count colorful beads using the ASL.
+To make the activity more fun, invite your child to count colorful beads using ASL.

 Video created by: Pocatello Valley Montessori (Idaho)

 For the cardinal numbers one to five, your palm is in, facing you as the signer.
 The palm of your hand is facing away from the signer’s perspective.
 For the numbers eleven to fifteen, your palm is in.
 For the rest of the numbers, the palm is out.